← Back to all posts

 The fire of fires

 Daniel Miessler calls it the fire of fires.
 I read his essay.
-Then I looked at my credit card statement from a year ago and realized I had already lived it.
-In a year I replaced about fourteen SaaS subscriptions with one private AI stack.
-Here's what actually burned.
+Then I pulled up my credit card bill from a year ago.
+I had already lived it.
+In one year I cut about fourteen SaaS tools.
+One private AI stack took their place.
+Here's what burned.

 Warm charcoal sketch of a cluster of small glowing amber lanterns flickering out while one larger central amber fire glows steadily against a deep obsidian night sky, with thin wisps of smoke rising from the fading lanterns